SteeltoeOSS/Documentation/docs/discovery/load-balancing.md

 #### Using an HttpClientHandler

-The round robin load balancer can be used with the included `HttpClientHandler` that works with any `ILoadBalancer`:
+You can use the round robin load balancer with the included `HttpClientHandler`, which works with any `ILoadBalancer`:

 ```csharp
   private HttpClient _httpClient;